andrewhao/andrewhao.github.io/_posts/2020-06-23-product-owner-engineering-teams-part-2-the-idea-backlog.md

 This usually means that the kinds of ideas that get wings are quick tests - for example, we want to test the listing on the App Store.
 Or we want to test a quick JSON-LD rich snippet change on a web page that might cause our Google search index rank to rise.
 Or we deploy an alpha prototype to a small group of trusted prerelease customers.

-It doesn't mean we don't do ambitious releases, but those are vetted with more deliberation and care, and do require much more unblocking from the team alignment perspective.
-My manager counterpart will often have to do some roadmap planning and stakeholder communications with upstream/downstream teams to get buy-in consensus.
+It doesn't mean we avoid ambitious, multimonth releases, but those are vetted with more deliberation and care, and do require much more unblocking and team alignment.
+My manager counterpart will often have to do some roadmap planning and stakeholder communications with upstream/downstream teams to get buy-in consensus for the very big projects.

 ## Measuring success

 And finally, the hallmark of an idea is that there are clear metrics for success - or failure.
 From this, we take a page from the playbook of the [Lean Startup](https://theleanstartup.com/principles) manual.
-If it doesn't work - roll it back.
-Learn quickly.
-Talk to customers as much as you can.
+We oftentimes use an [Experiment Canvas](https://designabetterbusiness.com/2017/11/30/experiment-with-your-riskiest-assumption) to help think through our experiment design to build metrics that are clearly quantifiable and time-bound.

-Clear metrics are essential to our ideas since they force us to see our ideas through actual data.
+Features are launched with metrics dashboards built as part of the feature work.
+Clear metrics are essential to our ideas since they force us to see the outcome of our work through actual data, give us the courage to roll back changes that are ineffective.

 ## Some caveats